Top 10 Best Tin Nibblers

 Cutting radius: inner edge 1-3/4"; outer edge 2"

-The EC300 by Ingersoll-Rand has several features you might not experience on competing Nibblers.
-One example is Cuts up to 18 gauge steel, aluminum, plastic or other metals.
-The 30067A by Ridgerock Tools Inc. by comparison, is hard to beat with Ideal for cutting ferrous and non ferrous sheet metals, rubber and plastics without deformation of edges and able to cut curves of a minimum of 1/2" radius plus Precision heat treated gearing and lightweight aluminum housing are designed to withstand continued use at max rated output.
+The EC300 by Ingersoll-Rand provides several truly choice features such as Cuts up to 18 gauge steel, aluminum, plastic or other metals.
+The Ridgerock Tools Inc. 30067A although, is tough to beat with Ideal for cutting ferrous and non ferrous sheet metals, rubber and plastics without deformation of edges and able to cut curves of a minimum of 1/2" radius and even Precision heat treated gearing and lightweight aluminum housing are designed to withstand continued use at max rated output.

 Ingersoll-Rand EC300 featured image